srbarrios/srbarrios.github.io/_posts/2019-07-06-jenkins-pipeline-parallel-cucumber.md

 ---
 During a hack week, I put in place a [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) which has different stages, for our [testsuite project](https://github.com/uyuni-project/uyuni/tree/master/testsuite), so in case a stage fails further stages will be skipped.
 In addition, as the testsuite is written using [Cucumber](https://cucumber.io/) in Ruby, I make a profit of parallel_tests framework and gain almost 50% of total execution time.

-A presented an informal demo to my team, I hope it can be useful to have an idea of Jenkins Pipelines.
+I presented an informal demo to my team, I hope it can be useful to have an idea of Jenkins Pipelines.

 <video controls preload="auto" src="/static/assets/img/blog/jenkins-pipelines.mp4"></video>